cdeil/sphinx-tutorial/README.rst

 * March 21, 2016 at `PyAstro16 <http://python-in-astronomy.github.io/2016/>`__ .

 You will learn how to add Sphinx documentation to a Python package (using the example ``astrospam`` Python package in this repo).

 The focus is exclusively on technical aspects how to work with Sphinx.
 We will **not** have time to talk about how to write good documentation, i.e. what content to create and how to structure it.

 You are encouraged to follow along, i.e. try out every step on your computer after we demo it.

 **If you have a question, or something isn't working for you, or if I'm going too fast, please feel free to interrupt me at any time!**

-If we run out of time, we will do the last two sections (5.
-Autodoc and 6.
-Theme) as a demo.
-I.e. you'll watch us do them and then, if you like, do them yourself on your own time after the tutorial.

 Overview
 ++++++++